-Creating good copy is important to a writer like myself.
-It should be important to business owners, too.
+Creating clean, mostly error-free content is important to freelance writers.
 Copy full of errors looks unprofessional and can really turn off potential customers.
-You don’t want to be lumped in with the scam sites!
+You don’t want to be lumped in with noobs!
+Edit!

-Emails, blogs, and chat rooms encourage speed over accuracy, lulling business owners into the feeling that close is good enough.
-If you plan on being successful, though, almost isn’t good enough.
+Emails, blogs and social media encourage speed over accuracy, lulling many into the feeling that close is good enough.
+If you plan on being a successful freelance writer, though, almost isn’t good enough.
 Here are some tips to help you get closer to perfection.

 When to Use Commas